AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/add-assets.md

 1. Na interface do usuário do Assets, navegue até o local onde deseja adicionar ativos digitais.
 1. Para fazer upload dos ativos, execute um dos procedimentos a seguir:

    * Na barra de ferramentas, toque no ícone **[!UICONTROL Criar]** .
-Em seguida, no menu, toque em **[!UICONTROL Arquivos]**.
-Você pode renomear o arquivo na caixa de diálogo apresentada, se necessário.
+Then, on the menu, then tap **[!UICONTROL Files]**.
+You can rename the file in the presented dialog if needed.
    * Em um navegador compatível com HTML5, arraste os ativos diretamente na interface do usuário dos Ativos.
 A caixa de diálogo para renomear o arquivo não é exibida.
    ![create_menu](assets/create_menu.png)

-   Para selecionar vários arquivos, pressione a tecla Ctrl ou Command e selecione os ativos na caixa de diálogo do seletor de arquivos.
-Ao usar um iPad, você pode selecionar apenas um arquivo de cada vez.
+   To select multiple files, press the Ctrl or Command key and select the assets in the file picker dialog.
+When using an iPad, you can select only one file at a time.

 <!-- #ENGCHECK do we support pausing?
 I couldn't get pause to show with 1.5GB upload....
 If not, this should be removed#